-K.4.5 Sleep Cabins and Cabin Secondary Dwelling Units
+K.4.4K.4.5 Sleep Cabins and Cabin Secondary Dwelling Units

-- K.4.5.1 Cabin secondary dwelling units and sleep cabins are permitted on shoreline residential lots subject to the policies of this Plan. - K.4.5.2 Sleep cabins and cabin secondary dwelling units are permitted on shoreline residential lots within the rural areas of all Neighbourhoods, subject to the following policies and the provisions of the Zoning By-law. - K.4.5.3 The size and number of sleep cabins and cabin secondary dwelling units on a lot affects the intensity of use on the property.
-In order to reduce visual impact, sleep cabins and cabin secondary dwelling units should be located no closer to the lake than the main residential dwelling or the minimum front yard setback (minimum distance from shore for shoreline residential lots) specified in the Zoning By-law whichever is the lesser. - K.4.5.4 Sleep cabins are not permitted in the Urban Neighbourhood except in association with rural residential development. - K.4.5.5 The maximum number of sleep cabins and cabin secondary dwelling units permitted on a residential lot in the Lake Temagami Neighbourhood is set out in the Zoning By-law. - K.4.5.6 The total number of sleep cabins and cabin secondary dwelling units shall not detract from the main residential use of the property and shall not

-- exceed a total of two per lot, only one of which may be a cabin secondary dwelling unit. - K.4.5.7 Cabin secondary dwelling units may be permitted subject to an approved connection to an independent, on-site sewage disposal system.
+- K.4.5.1 Cabin secondary dwelling units and sleep cabins are permitted on shoreline lots subject to the policies of this Plan. - K.4.4.1K.4.5.2 Sleep cabins are accessory building used for sleeping and may include a washroom.
+Cabin secondary dwelling units are accessory buildings on waterfront lots that contain a washroom and a kitchen. - K.4.4.2K.4.5.3 Sleep cabins and cabin secondary dwelling units are permitted on waterfront lots within the rural areas of all Neighbourhoods, subject to the following policies and the provisions of the Zoning By-law. - K.4.4.3K.4.5.4 The size and number of sleep cabins and cabin secondary dwelling units on a lot affects the intensity of use on the property.
+In order to reduce visual impact, sleep cabins and cabin secondary dwelling units should be located no closer to the lake than the main residential dwelling or the minimum front yard setback (minimum distance from shore for shoreline lots) specified in the Zoning By-law whichever is the lesser. - K.4.4.4K.4.5.5 Sleep cabins are not permitted in the Urban Neighbourhood except in association with rural residential development. - K.4.4.5 K.4.5.6 The maximum number of sleep cabins and cabin secondary dwelling units permitted on a residential lot in the Lake Temagami Neighbourhood is set out in the Zoning By-law. - K.4.4.6K.4.5.7 The total number of sleep cabins and cabin secondary dwelling units shall not detract from the main residential use of the property and shall not exceed a total of two per lot, only one of which may be a cabin secondary dwelling unit. - K.4.4.7K.4.5.8 Cabin secondary dwelling units may be permitted subject to an approved connection to an independent, on-site sewage disposal system.
 A cabin secondary dwelling unit shall be located on the lot so that the cabin secondary dwelling unit and the associated sewage disposal system could be severed from the remainder of the lot.
-Further, the minimum lot size for a lot with a cabin secondary dwelling unit shall be such that the severed and retained lots would conform to the provisions and standards for the Zoning By-law. - K.4.5.8 For the purpose of this section, a boathouse with sleeping accommodations that lawfully existed as of April 18, 2013, is deemed to be a sleep cabin.
+Further, the minimum lot size for a lot with a cabin secondary dwelling unit shall be such that the severed and retained lots would conform to the provisions and standards for the Zoning By-law.

+K.4.4.8K.4.5.9 For the purpose of this section, a boathouse with sleeping accommodations that lawfully existed as of the date this PlanApril 18, 2013 came into effect is deemed to be a sleep cabin.